People buried politics of caste, religion: Yogi Adityanath on BJP's UP victory | Politics

 - India

-People have buried the politics of caste and religion by ensuring the victory of BJP and its allies in Uttar Pradesh under the leadership of Prime Minister Narendra Modi, Chief Minister Yogi Adityanath said on Thursday.
+People have buried the politics of caste and religion by ensuring a massive victory for the BJP and its allies in Uttar Pradesh under the leadership of Prime Minister Narendra Modi, Chief Minister Yogi Adityanath said on Thursday.

-Addressing party workers at the state headquarters after the poll results and trends showed a clear BJP majority, he said the ''misleading'' campaign run by the Opposition over the past 2-3 days have been set aside by the people who reposed faith in the good governance of the BJP.
+Addressing BJP workers at the party's state headquarters here as the poll results and trends showed a clear BJP majority, he said the ''misleading'' campaign run by the Opposition over the past 2-3 days have been set aside by the people who reposed faith in the good governance of the BJP.

-He was apparently taking a dig at Samajwadi Party chief Akhilesh Yadav for raising questions over EVMs.
-Adityanath greeted PM Modi, union Home Minister Amit Shah, BJP president J P Nadda and Defence Minister Rajnath Singh for ensuring the return of the BJP for a second consecutive term in Uttar Pradesh.
+He was apparently taking a dig at Samajwadi Party chief Akhilesh Yadav for raising questions over EVMs. ''The false propaganda regarding EVMs and election material over the last few days have been rejected.''
+Adityanath greeted PM Modi, Union Home Minister Amit Shah, BJP president J P Nadda and Defence Minister Rajnath Singh for ensuring the return of the BJP for a second consecutive term in Uttar Pradesh.

-The chief minister was sprayed with gulal (dry colour) by state party president Swatantra Dev Singh and others to celebrate the party's victory in the elections.
+''The People of UP have buried the dynastic politics and also politics of caste and religion by ensuring victory to the BJP and its allies,'' Adityanath, who was the BJP's face in Uttar Pradesh polls, said.
+Continuing with his tirade against the Opposition, he said people have supported the politics of nationalism, security and development.
+The BJP had gone into the elections with the Apna Dal (Sonelal), led by Union minister Anupriya Patel, and Nishad Party headed by MLC Sanjay Nishad.

+''The mammoth victory of the party proves that the politics of development and good governance has been blessed by the people of UP.
+We will take forward our pledge of 'Sabka Saath, Sabka Vikas' (inclusive development),'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)